-H. The label of the CSP must be visually verified by a pharmacist at the facility in which the CSP was compounded prior to it be dispensed.
-Thereafter, the CSP cannot be re-dispensed by another pharmacy or pharmacist; however, it can be administered within a hospital, clinic, or procedural area as ordered by a practitioner.
+H. The label of the CSP must be visually verified by a pharmacist at the facility in which the CSP was compounded prior to it being dispensed.

-99-130.
-In-Process and Final Checks
+99-65.
+Sterile Compounding: In-Process and Final Checks

 A. Any in-process check or test must be completed as outlined in the CSPs MFR and the results of each test must be included and retained on or affixed to the compounding record for the respective CSP.